-This is no coincidence, as the physical impact of chronic pain can take a toll on a person’s quality of life, and can distract from your ability to function throughout the day and night.
+This is no coincidence, as the physical impact of persistent pain can take a toll on a person’s quality of life, and can distract from your ability to function throughout the day and night.
 This can lead to issues with concentration, feeling unhappy or uneasy, stress and other factors that impact our mental wellbeing.

-Effectively Managing Chronic Pain: Where to Begin
+Effectively Managing Persistent Pain: Where to Begin

-The Mental Health Effects of Chronic Pain
+The Mental Health Effects of Persistent Pain

 Psychological support is often an important part of pain management; whether you have a mental health condition or not.
-The role of a clinical psychologist is to address the barriers that may be affecting your recovery or improved management of chronic pain, as well as assisting you to establish and maintain positive mental health behaviours.
+The role of a clinical psychologist is to address the barriers that may be affecting your recovery or improved management of persistent pain, as well as assisting you to establish and maintain positive mental health behaviours.

-“I’ve noticed across my clientele that chronic pain (or any chronic illness) invokes a lot of grief.
+“I’ve noticed across my clientele that persistent pain (or any chronic illness) invokes a lot of grief.
 People can have a lot of difficulty accepting that their life has turned out to be so different from what they expected and hoped for.
 Working through that grief and reaching a place where you are more accepting of your condition is essential if you want to find a better way to deal with your pain.”

-“Feelings of hopelessness is another common challenge that we can help individuals suffering from chronic pain to overcome.
+“Feelings of hopelessness is another common challenge that we can help individuals suffering from persistent pain to overcome.
 I can’t overstate the importance of discovering a sense of control – this enables and encourages you to actively manage your pain.”